Code-Institute-Submissions/Lomasney-Motors/README.md

 ## **Acknowledgements**
 ---
 - My inspiration for this project came from my Dad.
-He is the owner of Lomasney Motors since 1987 and the business has never had a website.
+He is the owner of Lomasney Motors since 1987 and the business has never had a website, so I thought it would be a good idea to put my skills to some real life use and build a simple yet effective website that will allow the business to create a stronger online presence, expand its customer base and showcase what the services they offer.

-  He has many regular customers, however as society has changed alot in the last 30 years, Midleton has now a much bigger population and the surrounding area has grown exponentially.
-It is important today for any business to have an online presence as customers will now search online to find the service they are looking for.
-I have seen the business Lomasney Motors go from strength to strength during the recession and the covid 19 pandemic.
-Now more than ever I thought it would be a good idea to put my skills to some real \
+- I would like to thank my mentor Brian Macaria for all his help and support throughout this process.

-  life use and build a simple yet effective website that will allow the business to expand its customer base and showcase what the services they offer.
+- I would also like to thank Basil Alrawi for the fantastic images he produced for this website.